“Greetings from Dunedin” courtesy of Dunedin Artist Steve Spathelf

 When in Dunedin for spring training, fans often like to pay their respects to the late hall-of-fame broadcaster Tom Cheek.
 Tom is buried at the Sylvan Abbey Cemetery in Clearwater, which is a 15 minute drive east of Dunedin.
 Legendary Canadian baseball writer Bob Elliott talks about his annual pilgrimage to see – and speak with – Tom at Sylvan Abbey here.

-Along with Dunedin’s rich Scottish History, there is also an extensive history of Dunedin oranges, orange groves, and citrus packing.
+Along with Dunedin’s rich Scottish history, there is also an extensive history of Dunedin oranges, orange groves, and citrus packing.
 Between the 1880s and 1950s, beautifully designed labels were made to go on each side of Dunedin orange crates.

 In 2009, two mysterious graffiti artists started painting both oranges and the orange crate labels on buildings in the dead of night.
 While neighbouring municipalities were passing by-laws to ban graffiti, Dunedin’s residents were thrilled with the mysterious oranges.
 The city’s Chamber of Commerce even put a sign on its building reading “Please paint oranges here!”

 The identities of the mysterious muralists were soon revealed: local artists Steven Spathelf and Marsha Goins.
 Since then, it has become a point of pride for both Dunedin residents and merchants to have a Spathelf or Goins-painted orange on the side of their building.
 The two artists continue to field requests for more oranges, and those oranges have since become a symbol for the town.
 It can be fun to see how many oranges painted on Dunedin buildings you can find.
+Spathelf just painted his 700th orange this past July (2019).

 A retro Dunedin orange label mural painted on the side of Rosie’s Tavern.
 Photo credit: Callum Hughson/mopupduty.com